CULTIVATING CHANGE

 Current investments in this transition are estimated at $44 billion per year, with many farmers, fishers, food producers, organizations, governments, and companies supporting agroecology and regenerative approaches.
 Philanthropy recognizes the urgency to shift financial flows and is also invested in this transition, contributing an estimated $300 to $700 million annually.

 In summary, funds are flowing but not enough, and tools to assess these investments are not being utilized to the extent necessary.
-It is not enough to shift financial flows; power dynamics and vested interests holding back change must also be addressed.
-Local self-determination and participatory, democratic local governance of funding and financing structures are critical to ensuring current and historic uneven power dynamics aren’t replicated.
+It is not enough to shift financial flows, power dynamics and vested interests holding back change must also be addressed.
+Local self-determination and participatory, democratic local governance of funding and financing structures are critical to ensure current and historic uneven power dynamics are not replicated.

 "In producing this report, it became ever more clear that while the cost to transition to a food system grounded in these principles may seem high, that cost is dwarfed by the true toll of our current system.
 We found that a tenfold increase in funding for regenerative and agroecological approaches could finance this transition and address these urgent global environmental challenges."